Skip to main content

 WantedBy=multi-user.target

-• User, ExecStart, and WorkingDirectory should be updated with your specific username.
+• User, ExecStart, and WorkingDirectory should be changed to your own username.

 sudo systemctl daemon-reload